The Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 Draft training package components are scheduled to be available for public comment in early 2018.

-The Technical Advisory Committee (TAC) has been established and will operate under the direction of the Process Manufacturing, Recreational Vehicle and Laboratory Industry Reference Committee(IRC).
+The TAC has been established and will operate under the direction of the Process Manufacturing, Recreational Vehicle and Laboratory IRC.

-Membership of the TAC is comprised of organisations and nominated individuals whom have significant expertise and knowledge working within the industry and will provide specific subject matter advice and technical expertise for the development and review of the training package components.
+The TAC is comprised of organisations and nominated individuals who have significant expertise and knowledge working within the industry. and will provide specific subject-matter advice and technical expertise for developing and reviewing the training package components.
 The first TAC meeting to identify changes in job roles and assist in the functional and task analysis of current and future job roles in the sector was held in August.
 At this meeting, it was recommended that work be delayed to consider the outcomes of a current industry project.

 Project Governance, Methodologies and Timelines

-IBSA Manufacturing, in consultation with the Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC), will establish either a Technical Advisory Committee (TAC) or subcommittee to provide specific subject-matter advice and technical expertise for the development and review of the training package components for each of the segments in this project.
-The TAC operates under the direction of the IRC and will comprises organisations and nominated individuals with significant expertise and knowledge working within the industry.
+IBSA Manufacturing, in consultation with the Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC), established a TAC to provide subject-matter advice and technical expertise for developing and reviewing the training package components for each of the segments in this project.
+The TAC operated under the direction of the IRC and comprised organisations and nominated individuals with significant expertise and knowledge within the industry.

 This project followed the Training Package Development and Endorsement Process Policy and used the IBSA Manufacturing Training Package Development Methodology.
-This process provides robust evidence to support the AISC’s decision-making process.
+The process provided robust evidence to support the AISC’s decision-making process.